dedicad/katacoda-scenarios/k9s-my-queen/step12.md

 ### Skins
 Oh you don't like the colors ? 😖️

 You can use personnalized skins 🌈️ !
-And the most useful : **One skin per Cluster !** What do you say ? so that you know when you use production or review 😉️
+And the most useful : **One skin per Cluster !** What do you say ? so that you know when you use production or review in one blink 😉️
 Click to update the default skin !

 ```